 There are six major towns in the area: Calistoga, Town of Napa, Rutherford, St.Helena, Oakville, and Yountville.
 The most well-known is the Town of Napa but St.Helena is the second most popular.
 Your tastings can range from $30 to $150 at some of the more posh vineyards and I highly recommend mixing in a few different types of tours.
 When we were in Italy – we did a tour at one of the major wineries in Tuscany.
 As much as we loved seeing the history behind the large estate, it didn’t have an intimate feel?
 The best winery experience by far was the smaller vineyard we stumbled upon, and actually owned by Mona Lisa’s Family!!

 Start Planning: Visit Napa Valley’s Tourism Site.

 Monterey County, California

 Monterey County is another premier wine region in California – but with a totally different vibe.
-Napa Valley is swanky wineries and five star dining.
+Napa Valley is swanky wineries and five-star dining.
 While you’ll find some of that in Monterey as well – the epic scenery is what people really come for.
 Think locations like Big Sur?
-That pristine slice of the beach is in Monterey, and with temperatures in the 60s and 70s – you’ll have plenty of gorgeous sun to go exploring.
+That pristine slice of the beach is in Monterey, and with temperatures in the 60s and 70s – you’ll have plenty of gorgeous sunshine to go exploring.

-Not only is Monterey full of beautiful scenery, it’s also home to the picturesque artists village of Carmel.
-Carmel is one of those places that when you do your West Coast road trip up the Pacific Coast Highway- you absolutely have to get out and just look.
-The food, the wine and the vibe are all just relaxed and perfect for a newly-wed couple to escape to.
+Not only is Monterey full of beautiful scenery, but it’s also home to the picturesque artists’ village of Carmel.
+Carmel is one of those places where when you do your West Coast road trip up the Pacific Coast Highway- you absolutely have to get out and just look.
+The food, the wine, and the vibe are all just relaxed and perfect for a newly-wed couple to escape to.